bobdavies2000/OpenCVB/README.md

 The heat map is a well-known method to display populations – blue is cool or low population while red is hot and high population.
 The plots are actually just histograms of the point cloud data projected into a plane at the side (bottom left) and top (bottom right) of the point cloud.
 The field of view of the camera is outlined in the markings and the distances are noted as well.
 The projection can be rotated to align with gravity.
 The short red lines emanating from the camera can show the field of view (FOV) after rotation.
 The snapshot was taken using the low-resolution Intel RealSense D435i.

-# Recent Changes –January 2022
+# 2022 January - Recent Changes

 -   Oak-D and Oak-D Lite support is now included.
 -   All OpenCVB’s 1100+ algorithms are now accessible using the Oak-D and Oak-D Lite cameras